This topic tells how to perform the initial setup of Local Collectors and Remote Collectors.

 Deploying and Configuring Log Collection

-The following figure illustrates the basic tasks you must complete to deploy and configure Log Collection.
+The following diagram illustrates the basic tasks you must complete to deploy and configure Log Collection.
 To deploy Log Collection, you need to set up a Local Collector.
 You can also deploy one or more Remote Collectors.
-After you deploy Log Collection, you need to configure the events sources in NetWitness Suite and on the events sources themselves.
+After you deploy Log Collection, you need to configure the events sources in NetWitness Platform and on the events sources themselves.
 The following diagram shows the Local Collector with one Remote Collector that pushes events to the Local Collector.

 The Local Collector is the Log Collector service running on the Log Decoder host.